osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 ### Caching

-In slim-mode, i.e. when using the database middle, you can use the `--cache` option to specify how much memory (in MBytes) to allocate for caching data.
-Generally more cache means your import will be faster, but the memory will also be needed for other parts of osm2pgsql and as a database cache.
+In slim-mode, i.e. when using the database middle, you can use the `-C, --cache` option to specify how much memory (in MBytes) to allocate for caching data.
+Generally more cache means your import will be faster.
+But keep in mind that other parts of osm2pgsql and the database will also need memory.

 To decide how much cache to allocate, the rule of thumb is as follows: use the size of the PBF file you are trying to import or about 75% of RAM, whatever is